Tax Refund Calculator 2026: How Much Will I Get Back?

 - Self-employed health insurance premiums: 100% of premiums paid

-The OBBBA deductions are particularly important because most employers did not adjust withholding to account for them.
-If you qualify for even one of these new deductions, your actual tax liability is likely lower than your employer estimated when withholding, meaning a larger refund than prior years.
-For more on deductions that reduce AGI, see our top tax deductions guide.
+The OBBB deductions are particularly important because many 2025 paychecks did not separately report or withhold around the new rules.
+If you qualify for one of these deductions, your actual tax liability may be lower than your employer estimated when withholding, meaning a larger refund than prior years.
+For detailed scenarios, see the overtime tax deduction guide, the No Tax on Overtime Calculator, and our top tax deductions guide.

 Step 3: Subtract the Standard (or Itemized) Deduction to Get Taxable Income